Gospel

 Opportunities for group discussion and personal prayer

-• Have you ever had to refuse a request for help that was made of you?
+- Have you ever had to refuse someone’s request for your help?
 Why?
 What were the circumstances?
 How did you feel?
-Did it alter your relationship with the petitioner?
-Do you regret that decision?
+Did your refusal alter your relationship with the petitioner?
+Do you regret your decision?
 Share your stories.

 Sharing the tradition